anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 ### Bitcoin's transaction limit
 _The Bitcoin network is only capable to process seven transactions per second.
 That is far too little for the demand of a global payment network.
 If all people were using Bitcoin, the network would be overburdened.__

 The Lightning Network has been in development since the beginning of 2018.
-This is a protocol that is located one level above the Bitcoin blockchain - **See chapter "Internet protocol stack" on page...**.
+This is a protocol that is located one level above the Bitcoin blockchain.
 The Lightning Network is expected to handle thousands of micro payments per second in a few years time.
 The Bitcoin blockchain will be used as the base settlement layer for large transactions, while small payments for a coffee, for instance, will take place on the Lightning Network.
 As user, you do not need to know how this works.
 Most of us also do not know how Netflix or sending an email works and yet we do it everyday.

 ### Mining pool concentration
 A mining pool is a structure that "pools" together computational resources provided by connected hashers (pool contributors) in order to increase the likelihood and frequency of finding a new block, which results in smoother pay-outs.